MSG-Mutual-Support-to-Grow/rule/README.md

 ## FAQ

-### General Questions
+### 📁 General Questions

 **Q: What file formats are supported?**
 A: Currently, only PDF files are supported.
 The system handles both text-based PDFs and scanned documents using OCR.

 **Q: Is there a file size limit?**
 A: The default limit is 10MB per file.
 This can be configured in the FastAPI settings.

 **Q: Can I process multiple resumes at once?**
-A: Not currently, but we are implementing bulk upload functionality for future releases.
-Currently, each resume is processed individually.
+A: Yes.
+Bulk upload and processing has now been implemented with progress tracking.

+**Q: Can I export the results?**
+A: Yes, exports are available in CSV and JSON formats.

+---

-### Technical Questions
+### ⚙️ Technical Questions

 **Q: Which AI models are used for analysis?**
-A: Currently, we use OpenRouter's Mistral API for intelligent resume analysis.
-The system uses configurable LLM prompts that can be customized in the backend configuration.
+A: Currently, the app uses OpenRouter's Mistral API.
+You can also configure OpenAI, Anthropic, Groq, and others for local or cloud-based inference.

 **Q: How accurate is the OCR for scanned documents?**
-A: The system uses EasyOCR which provides good accuracy for most documents.
-Quality depends on scan resolution and document clarity.
+A: The system uses EasyOCR, which provides good accuracy depending on the quality of the scanned document.

 **Q: Can I customize the analysis criteria?**
-A: Yes!
-Modify the prompts in `backend/modules/llm_prompts/parse_resume_llm.py` to adjust evaluation criteria.
+A: Yes.
+Modify the LLM prompts in `backend/modules/llm_prompts/parse_resume_llm.py` to change evaluation logic for different job roles.

+**Q: How is job eligibility determined?**
+A: Based on matching extracted skills, leadership experience, and years of experience against job profile templates.

+**Q: Is multi-language resume support available?**
+A: Currently, the system primarily supports English.
+Multi-language support may depend on OCR and LLM capabilities configured.

+---

-### Deployment Questions
+### 🚀 Deployment Questions

-**Q: How do I deploy to production?**
+**Q: How do I deploy this to production?**
-A: Use the provided Docker configuration.
-For cloud deployment, consider platforms like AWS, Google Cloud, or Azure with container support.
+A: Use the included `Dockerfile` and `docker-compose.yml`.
+You can host it on AWS EC2, Azure, or GCP with proper environment variables and volume configurations.

 **Q: Is the application secure?**
-A: The application includes CORS configuration and input validation.
-For production, implement additional security measures like authentication, rate limiting, and HTTPS.
+A: Basic protections like CORS and validation are included.
+For production, enable HTTPS, add authentication, and limit API rate usage.

+**Q: Can I run this without Docker?**
+A: Yes.
+Install dependencies using `pip` and `npm`, then run the backend and frontend servers separately.

+**Q: Does it work offline?**
+A: Mostly yes — if you’re using local LLMs and have OCR libraries installed.
+However, online inference APIs (e.g., OpenRouter) require internet access.

 ## Roadmap